The

 subtitles.
 A separate 'audio

-described' narrative soundtrack could be broadcast through personal
+description' soundtrack could be broadcast through personal

 headphones, describing what's happening on screen - similar to listening